mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

  - Each individual tree created still has overfitting issues, but when you look at the results as a whole, the overfitting gets averaged out by all of the other trees.
 <img src="https://user-images.githubusercontent.com/31917400/34543354-4efece18-f0d8-11e7-9168-29710e567562.jpg" />

+ - For example, if applying to this model to a particular employee